rbennett24/UCSC-EGG-lab/EGG_Lab_Manual_Nov2.md

 in the derivative of the EGG signal (DEGG).
 This method is advantageous because there is usually one clear positive and negative peak for each period in the DEGG signal, so the researcher does not need to make a decision about the threshold to use.
-Moreover, DEGG-based measurements of OQ and CQ are more closely correlated with measurements of glottal airflow [@henrich2004] and CQ based on videokymographic endoscopy [@herbst2017].
-However, use of peaks in the DEGG signal may be misleading, as contacting and de-contacting should not be thought of as single moments in time [@herbst2014].
+Moreover, DEGG-based measurements of OQ and CQ are more closely correlated with measurements of glottal airflow (Henrich et al. 2004) and CQ based on videokymographic endoscopy (Herbst et al. 2017).
+However, use of peaks in the DEGG signal may be misleading, as contacting and de-contacting should not be thought of as single moments in time (Herbst et al. 2014).

-A downside to the DEGG signal is that there may be multiple opening peaks [@herbst2010].
+A downside to the DEGG signal is that there may be multiple opening peaks (Herbst, Fitch, and Švec 2010).
 In this case, a hybrid method should be used: closure is determined from the positive peak in the DEGG signal, while opening is based on a threshold.
-The typical threshold for the hybrid method is 3/7 [@kuang2012; @herbst2017].
+The typical threshold for the hybrid method is 3/7 (Kuang and Keating 2012; Herbst et al. 2017).

 CQ is extremely useful in the investigation of phonation types, since it provides an index of the degree of glottal constriction.
 Tense / creaky / laryngealized registers tend to have higher CQs, while breathy phonation has a relatively smaller CQ.
-Modal voice is less consistent, and may involve either high or low OQ [@dicanio2009].
-OQ is better correlated with H1-H2, a measure of glottal tension, than with H1-A3, a measure of breathiness; as such, @dicanio2009 suggests that EGG is potentially limited for languages with multiple phonation types, whose differences could go beyond what EGG shows.
-However, @keating2011 found that CQ reliably distinguishes phonation in several languages.
+Modal voice is less consistent, and may involve either high or low OQ (DiCanio 2009).
+OQ is better correlated with H1-H2, a measure of glottal tension, than with H1-A3, a measure of breathiness; as such, DiCanio (2009) suggests that EGG is potentially limited for languages with multiple phonation types, whose differences could go beyond what EGG shows.
+However, Keating et al. (2011) found that CQ reliably distinguishes phonation in several languages.

-CQ may also be useful for investigating strengthening and hyperarticulation. @li2014 found that the CQ of vowels following a segment in domain-initial position was negatively correlated with boundary strength;
+CQ may also be useful for investigating strengthening and hyperarticulation.
+Li and Zhang (2014) found that the CQ of vowels following a segment in domain-initial position was negatively correlated with boundary strength;
 however, the data are somewhat equivocal and this was not consistent across all of the segments tested, so more research is needed before I would recommend using CQ for this purpose.